Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/document-store-or-ocsp.md

 ## Deploying OCSP
 A reference implementation for deploying the OCSP responder is available at [this repository on GitHub](https://github.com/Open-Attestation/ocsp-responder).

->**Note:** Other implementations will also be recognized by verifiers, as long as they adhere to the request/response format required by the OA framework.
+>**Note:** Other implementations will also be recognized by verifiers, as long as they adhere to the request/response format required by the OpenAttestation framework.